 The landfill has been at its current location since 1971.
 In total, the landfill is about 400 acres in size, about half which contains buried trash.
 Remaining land is used as a buffer for surrounding properties and wetlands.

 The Iowa Waste Reduction and Recycling Act was legislated in 1989 and banned several items from Iowa landfills, including yard waste, tires, lead acid batteries, appliances and oil.
 This initiated recycling programs for these items that are still in place today.

-For information regarding the Landfill fire, please see "Iowa City Landfill Fire Information & Updates" on the home page of our website.
+For information regarding the Landfill fire in 2012, please see "Iowa City Landfill Fire Information & Updates" on the home page of our website.

 - Appliances - $12.50 per appliance; $1/cu. ft. for large commercial appliances